Koveror/Sim-City/doc/README.md

 - [Tianzhong]: At least 2 hours spent on issue #7 (const correctness problem).
 - [Harti]: About 4 hours spent on modifying the vertice-datastructure and automizing the creation of edges between vertices (buildings and roads).
 - [Risto]: 6 hours spent: 3 hours on adding a tools.hpp file and moving vehicles on the graph.
 3 hours on adding edges on vertices.
+- [Ilari]: 5 hours spent working with managing textures and drawing logic.

 ### Week 49 (4th Dec. - 10th Dec.)
 **Implementing Dijkstra's algorithm, fixing segmentation fault (e.g. when removing edges), making buildings  to create cars automatically, implemented traffic lights and implemented vehicle track their own direction when moving.**